10.6 Current Issues: Terrorism in America

 September 11, 2001.
 World Trade Center Towers, New York City.

 After failing in 1993 to take down the World Trade Center Towers from the inside, al-Qaeda leader Osama bin Laden orchestrated a daring plot to topple the buildings from the sky.
-2 commercial airliners were hijacked and flown directly into Towers 1 and 2 culminating in their collapse on September 11, 2001.
-Additionally, a simultaneous attack was carried out against the Pentagon in Washington, D.C. when another hijacked commercial airliner was flown into it.
+Two commercial airliners were hijacked and flown directly into Towers 1 and 2, culminating in their collapse on September 11, 2001.
+Additionally, a simultaneous attack was carried out against the Pentagon in Washington, D.C., when another hijacked commercial airliner was flown into it.
 A fourth attempt was thwarted when passengers were able to successfully subdue the terrorists and force the plane down in a field in rural Pennsylvania.
 Reports indicated that flight was intended for either the White House or the Capitol Building.

 Domestic Terrorism

 While the events of 9/11 awakened the United States to the threat of foreign terrorist attacks, there was still the issue of how the country and its criminal justice system defined domestic threats as well.
 Even while the country fought to avenge the destruction of the World Trade Centers on a global scale, it was wrestling with how to deal with its own homegrown problems.
-Terrorism in its simplistic definition does involve violence for political gain, that violence gets even more complex when other ideologies become involved, such as:
+Terrorism in its simplistic definition does involve violence for political gain; that violence gets even more complex when other ideologies become involved, such as

 • Religion